 For this integration, you'll need access to Onna's user panel which is available to our Enterprise users.

 Once within the user panel, click on Sources and click 'Add new source'.
 Select Twitter.

 This will open the following modal window for Twitter.

 The first section covers the Source name.
 This is the name of your source in Onna.
 We've pre-filled it with the name of the source you're adding however this is entirely customizable.

 The next section allows you to specify what you'd like to sync from Twitter.
 You can choose to collect the user account tweets, retweets, and likes and/or direct messages.

-Note: Onna can only collect the last 3,200 tweets due to Twitter's API limitation.
+Note: Onna can only collect the last 3,200 tweets and DM's only 30 days back from the time of the collection due to Twitter's API limitation.

 Under advanced options we have the sync type.
 If you'd like to change any of the configuration that is demonstrated, click on the wheel on the right-hand side to configure.

 Click Confirm and you will be taken through Twitter's OAuth flow where you'll be giving permissions to Onna to collect files from that user's account.

 Within the source, you'll see results beginning to populate.